Making a More Effective Appearance in Court

 Respect for the Court

 A courtroom is a solemn place, representing the judicial branch of the government, and a judge demands respect as a representative of the government, whether it is federal, state, or local.
 Specific rules apply to those who are bringing cases to court or who have cases brought against them.
 In fact, anyone appearing before the court, including witnesses and members of the public, have the responsibility to act with respect.

-Be there on time.
+- Timeliness - Be on time.
 That means at least 10 minutes before your appearance time.
 You might have to sit and wait, but that is far better than running late.
 Arrive late, and you might find your case passed by.

 What and Who NOT to Bring to Court

 - Gum chewing, tobacco, recording devices (like PDA's or iPods), cell phones, food, beverages, or newspapers are NOT allowed.

 - Cell phones are not allowed in many courtrooms.
 If you are permitted to bring your cell phone, TURN IT OFF!

 - Children are allowed in most courtrooms, but only if they are quiet.
 If you must bring your children, have someone with you who can take the child out if he or she becomes loud or disruptive.

 In general, you must have permission to move beyond a certain point toward the judge or jury.
 For example, if you are called as a witness, you will be sworn in.
 You may not move out of the witness box without permission.
 If you are sitting at the defense or prosecution table with your attorney, you may not move forward without permission.